MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-mac.md

 ## Displays have separate spaces

-If you're running Mac OS X 10.9 and have disabled **Displays have separate spaces** in Mavericks (**System Preferences > Mission Control**), you need to configure this setting in the Remote Desktop client using the same option.
+If you're running macOS X 10.9 and have disabled **Displays have separate spaces** in Mavericks (**System Preferences > Mission Control**), you need to configure this setting in the Remote Desktop client using the same option.

 ### Drive redirection for remote resources